-Last but not least, despite my current dietary restrictions, I am an almost obsessive collector of cookbooks when they are offered for free in Kindle format.
+Lastly, despite my current dietary restrictions, I am an almost obsessive collector of cookbooks when they are offered for free in Kindle format.
 As I purchase and look them over, I occasionally find that they have recipes already well-suited to the low oxalate diet.
 When this happens, I always try to post about them on my facebook page.
 So if you’d like to know about it when I post these freebies (and remember, you DON’T need a Kindle to read any Kindle book!), please head over to the Oxvox Facebook page and click like!

 Don’t forget to check out my page about low oxalate food substitutions!
 You may already have recipes that you can easily adapt to be low (or at least lower) oxalate with just a few quick substitutions.
 It’s starting out small, but I promise to grow it over time.